mapr-demos/mapr-streams-sparkstreaming-hbase/README.txt

 Step 2: use scp to copy the ms-sparkstreaming-1.0.jar to the mapr sandbox or cluster

+also use scp to copy the data sensor.csv file from the data folder to the cluster put this file in a folder called data

 scp  ms-sparkstreaming-1.0.jar user01@ipaddress:/user/user01/.
 if you are using virtualbox:
 scp -P 2222 ms-sparkstreaming-1.0.jar user01@127.0.0.1:/user/user01/.